rupin27/rupin27/README.md

 ## Experience 💼

-Currently working as a <b><i>Software Developer @ Naralytics</i></b>
+Currently working as a <b><i>Software Engineer @ Spectrio </i></b>

 I have previously worked as:

-- a <b><i>Software Developer Intern at the Naralytics</i></b> where I built an application and UI components using React Native, leveraging its versatility across both iOS and Android platforms, resulting in a seamless user experience.
+- a <b><i>Software Developer at the Naralytics</i></b> where I built an application and UI components using React Native, leveraging its versatility across both iOS and Android platforms, resulting in a seamless user experience.
 Alongside, I developed a NLP BERT model for data labeling and classification, enabling accurate and specific psychometric assessments across various use cases within the app.
 - a <b><i>Software Engineer Intern at Elucidata</i></b> where I developed and maintained software systems and computing infrastructure utilizing Java, JavaScript, and SQL, while effectively identifying and resolving defects through troubleshoots, supporting data architecture, and generating reports.

 ## Skills 📐